OpenWebAdvocacy/website/README.md

 # Open Web Advocacy Website

-This repository contains notes related to the Open Web Advocacy website.
+This repository contains the source code for and notes related to the Open Web Advocacy website.

 The Open Web Advocacy website resides at [open-web-advocacy.org](https://open-web-advocacy.org).

+This website is based on [hankchizljaw's](https://github.com/hankchizljaw) [11ty-base](https://github.com/hankchizljaw/11ty-base) project.

 ## Contributing